-This connecting of the core knowledge curriculum content to an expected timeline, happens at all levels of time considerations.
-Learners are expected to be kept ‘on track’ across a year, a term, a week, a lesson etc..
+This connecting of the basic skills curriculum content to an expected timeline must allow tracking of progress and attainment across a year, a term, a week, a lesson, etc.

 iii) Adaptive Teaching

-Thirdly, from this core journey the teacher may/will need to adapt their teaching, responding to the varying needs of learners.
-For more information then see my blog post ‘Adaptive Teaching is Alive’ here.
+Thirdly, from this basic skills journey the teacher may/will need to adapt their teaching, responding to the varying needs of learners.
+For more information see the post ‘Adaptive Teaching is Alive’.

 iv) Tracking of Key Content/Schemas

-Associated with this curriculum design is a school’s internal tracking system.
-This must include key learning steps, the core content, and the crucial schemas.
+A school’s internal tracking system must be closely aligned with this curriculum, embracing the detail and transparency that it can offer.
+This must include visibility of key learning steps, the basic skills content, and the crucial schemas.
 All must be mapped into a system that guides all learners along the minimum, yet high, expectation journey.
 This tracking system is the tool that gives teachers the confidence to carefully implement instruction with appropriate cognitive load without needing to continually be checking each learner against every element themselves.
-The system needs to have an ‘alert’ feature identifying learning gaps that do arise so teachers can respond immediately.
+The system needs to have a simple feature for identifying learning gaps that do arise so teachers can respond immediately.

-This tracking system needs to be state of the art if it is to be responsive in this way.
-It must be fit for the new age of teaching, i.e. it should be an online system that immediately alerts the teacher to any potential learning gap with zero workload other than the response itself.
+This tracking system needs to be state-of-the-art if it is to be responsive in this way.
+It must be fit for a new age of teaching, i.e. it should be an online system that immediately alerts the teacher to any potential learning gap with zero workload other than the response itself.
 This tool should include continual low-stake quiz/testing that we could also think of as ‘retrieval practice’.

 v) School Leadership